Rulers, Guides, and Grids

 Sketch enables you to display rulers that allow you to visualize coordinates on the Canvas.
 Rulers are hidden by default, but you can enable them via the menu.
 Choose View › Canvas › Show Rulers (or press Control-R)

-Because of Sketch’s infinite Canvas, rulers are not fixed; you can click-and-drag a ruler around to define your own zero origin.
-If you need to reset the ruler origin, just double-click the ruler intersection area.
+Because of Sketch’s infinite Canvas, rulers are not always fixed; you can click-and-drag a ruler around to define your own zero origin.
+If you do want to lock the rulers in place, simply click the lock icon in the ruler intersection area.

 You can click anywhere on the ruler to add a guide, and they’ll stay visible whenever the ruler is enabled.
 Once a guide has been added, any layer you move close to the guide in the Canvas will ‘snap’ to it.